• Skip to primary navigation

 Before reheating, you may want to add some extra grated cheese and milk as those ingredients tend to dry up the longer the chile is stored.

-• My sister actually discovered this next great tip.
-Substitute the milk with original, unsweetened almond milk, the chicken broth for vegetable broth, and a few sprinkles of nutritional yeast for the cheese for a great dairy-free and vegan alternative.
+• For a dairy-free/vegan version: Substitute the milk with original, unsweetened almond milk, the chicken broth for vegetable broth, and a few sprinkles of nutritional yeast for the cheese.

 Recipe